Default

 "I was forced into a marriage against my will.
 It was like a nightmare.
 I didn't love him.
 The abuse was awful.
 I felt so stuck and alone, with no help in sight."

 Sarah's story shows why we need better protections in Saudi Arabia.
-We should spread awareness, offer help, and make new laws to stop forced marriages.
+When choosing wedding sign measurements, we should spread awareness, offer help, and make new laws to stop forced marriages.
 It’s important to protect and listen to the people affected, especially women.

 The Risks of Escaping Forced Marriages